MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/ready.md

 Here are a few general architecture recommendations for landing zone deployments:

-**(1) Place a firewall between cloud and defense network** - The architecture should use a firewall, intrusion detection system (IDS), and/or intrusion prevention system (IPS) to protect the defense network from attacks originating in the cloud.
+**Place a firewall between cloud and defense network** - The architecture should use a firewall, intrusion detection system (IDS), and/or intrusion prevention system (IPS) to protect the defense network from attacks originating in the cloud.
 It should sit in the defense network and inspect and filter all traffic heading into the defense network from the cloud.
 This placement will provide a barrier between the two environments.

-**(2) Inspect all inbound traffic** - Route all inbound traffic through your security stack before sending to applications.
+**Inspect all inbound traffic** - Route all inbound traffic through your security stack before sending to applications.
 The security stack should be in its own environment and should inspect and filter traffic before routing to cloud applications.

-**(3) Isolate security management tools** - Create a separate environment for your security management tools.
+**Isolate security management tools** - Create a separate environment for your security management tools.
 At a minimum, the security management environment should include vulnerability scanning, host scanning, endpoint protection, and centralized logging.

-**(4) Designate an architecture owner** - Mission owners should designate a single member of their personnel to own landing zone security.
+**Designate an architecture owner** - Mission owners should designate a single member of their personnel to own landing zone security.
 This person should be responsible for coordinating with the cloud broker, managing identity and access, and restricting elevated privileges.

 For more information, see: